-Hole Board test
+2.4 Hole Board test

 The Hole Board test is frequently used since the 70s to investigate the effect of substances that may interfere with the natural exploratory tendency (neophilia).
 The apparatus consists of a box (metallic or acrylic) closed in the shape of an arena, measuring 80 x 60 x 50 cm.
 Inside, there are 20 evenly spaced holes (3 cm in diameter).
 Each animal submitted to the test was placed individually in the device, on the same edge of the artifact and with the snout facing the wall.
 Rats were given 5 minutes to freely explore the environment.
 Dipping behavior ("head dipping") was evaluated by the number of times an animal inserted its head into a hole at least at eye level.
-Deambulation was registered by the number of virtual quadrants displaced both in the center and in the periphery of the arena.
-When the rodent places all four legs in the quadrant after passing from one hole to another, one ambulation will be counted.
-After each rat, the box was sanitized with 20% alcohol to prevent traces of the previous animal from interfering with the decisions of the next subsequent rat (NOLAN et al., 1973).
+The number of quadrants displaced by the animal (virtual space between one hole and another) was also recorded.
+After each rat, the box was sanitized with 20% alcohol to prevent traces of the previous animal from interfering with the decisions of the next subsequent rat.

-Acute toxicological analysis
+2.5 Acute toxicological analysis

 The animals were weighed on a PRECISA® model 3000D semi-analytical scale with a sensitivity of 0.1g to adjust the substances according to body weight.
 The rats were weighed at three different times: on the day of the Elevated Plus Maze test, on the day of the Hole Board test, and finally 24 hours before being euthanized.
 The animals' blood was collected by puncture of the descending aorta artery after euthanasia with a solution containing the drugs Ketamine (140 mg/kg) and Xylazine (20 mg/kg) applied intraperitoneally.
-After collection, an aliquot of 500 μ l of whole blood was placed in microtubes with anticoagulant EDTA K2 brand Vacuplast® for hematological analysis and another 500μl aliquot in microtubes containing separating gel and activator of clot brand Biocon® for biochemical analysis.
+After collection, an aliquot of 500 μl of whole blood was placed in microtubes with anticoagulant EDTA K2 brand Vacuplast® for hematological analysis and another 500μl aliquot in microtubes containing separating gel and activator of clot brand Biocon® for biochemical analysis.
 Soon after coagulation in the tubes for biochemical analysis, they were centrifuged in a ZENTRIFUGEN® model MIKRO20 microcentrifuge at 13000 rotations per minute for 10 minutes to separate the serum.
 After centrifugation, serum was collected in 0.5 mL polypropylene tubes.
 The hematological parameters analyzed were: red blood cell count, hemoglobin, hematocrit, mean corpuscular volume, mean corpuscular hemoglobin, average corpuscular hemoglobin concentration, leukocyte count, and platelet count.
 For biochemical analysis, the following parameters were measured: glucose, urea, creatinine, creatine, albumin, Aspartate Aminotransferase (AST), Alanine aminotransferase (ATL), total proteins, uric acid, cholesterol, and alkaline phosphatase.
 Hematological analyzes were performed using the automatic counter brand SYSMEX® and KOBE®, and the biochemical parameters were measured using the device brand JOHNSON & JOHNSON®.

-Statistical analysis
+2.6 Statistical analysis